2016-17 CAST Visiting Artist

 Genetically engineered poetry

-Christian Bök is on the verge of finishing his current project, The Xenotext, an example of “living poetry.”
-For this work, Bök uses a “chemical alphabet” to translate his poem into a DNA sequence, which he implants into the genome of an unkillable bacterium, Deinococcus radiodurans.
+At the time of his visit to MIT in fall 2019, Christian Bök was on the verge of finishing his project, The Xenotext, an example of “living poetry.”
+For this work, Bök used a “chemical alphabet” to translate his poem into a DNA sequence, which he implants into the genome of an unkillable bacterium, Deinococcus radiodurans.
 Once integrated into the organism, the poem acts as a set of instructions which cause the bacterium to manufacture a protein.
 This response, according to the original “chemical alphabet,” is itself another text.
 The Xenotext therefore becomes both a durable archive for storing a poem and an operant machine for writing a poem.

 Presented by the MIT Center for Art, Science & Technology (CAST).